MicrosoftDocs/cpp-docs/docs/standard-library/atomic-functions.md

 ## <a name="atomic_fetch_and"></a> `atomic_fetch_and`

-Performs a bitwise `and` on a value and an existing value that is stored in an `atomic` object.
+Performs a bitwise `&` on a value and an existing value that is stored in an `atomic` object.

 ```cpp
 template <class T>